 ONN is concerned about three issues around data:

 Shortage of data.
 Governments, academics and researchers gather a lot of detailed information on labour markets and the economic impact of many sectors of Canada’s economy.
 But not on the nonprofit sector.
 The two main ways data is classified in this country is by industry and by job type.
 But those classifications don’t make clear the sector – so we don’t know if someone works in the nonprofit, for-profit or public sector.
 For example, computer engineers could work in any of the three sectors; and organizations falling under the industrial code of ‘retail trade’ ‘professional services’, ‘food services’ and more could be operating as a for-profit or a nonprofit.

-Out-of-date nonprofit data: Data that is specific to the nonprofit labour force consists of national surveys that are out of date.
-Statistics Canada’s Satellite Account of Non-profit Institutions and Volunteering was last conducted in 2007!
+Out-of-date nonprofit data: Out-of-date nonprofit data: Data that is specific to the nonprofit labour force consists of national surveys that are out of date.
+While Statistics Canada released new composite data on the nonprofit sector’s economic contribution in March 2019 after years of advocacy on the part of our sector, there is no commitment for ongoing data collection or a dedicated sector survey.
 And smaller-scale surveys that are not necessarily representative of the sector as a whole.

 Lack of data sharing.
 Nonprofits and governments collect a great deal of operational, or administrative, data on the people they serve.
 But they don’t share this data.
 This is a missed opportunity.
 We think there could be great public benefit if nonprofits and governments figure out a confidential, responsible, standardardized, way to share that data.
 Sharing could promote new opportunities for measuring program outcomes, providing more collaborative care, and supporting evidence-based policy.

 - Step-up our role in the policy development process